Home

 Language

-While there is a strong bi-lingual population in UDLA itself and in most tourist-oriented businesses, English is not commonly spoken around here.
+While there is a strong bi-lingual population in UDLAP itself and in most tourist-oriented businesses, English is not commonly spoken around here.
 Be prepared to have some interesting negotiations if you have no Spanish at your disposal, but don't let it stop you from coming.
 If you know any Spanish or have someone in your party that does, that will be a great asset.

-Page last updated September 9, 2008 at 18:53
+Page last updated April 8, 2016 at 15:19